R-udren/rovertAIChat/README.md

 ## 🔧 Technical Stack

 - **Backend**: Python with FastAPI for API endpoints and real-time communication via Socket.IO
-- **Frontend**: Vue.js with Tailwind CSS 4 for a modern, responsive UI and Markdown support
+- **Frontend**: Vue.js with Tailwind CSS 4 for a modern, responsive UI and Markdown support with Bun as the build tool
-- **Database**: PostgreSQL database for storing user auth, user profiles, chat history, and configurations
+- **Database**: PostgreSQL/SQLite database for storing user auth, user profiles, chat history, and configurations

 ## 🛠️ Installation